 Additionally, upon receipt of a final report, the Foundation will email the Principal Investigator a link to a one-page on-line Notice of Final Report form for completion by the PI.

 The grantee and the grantee’s institution are also expected to promptly notify the Foundation if at any time the proposal work, as budgeted and scheduled, cannot be performed as proposed.

 The Foundation does not utilize application forms for the submission of grant proposals.
 Rather, it requires applicants to submit, via the U.S. postal service or other mail delivery service, 5 proposal packages.
-All text should be printed double-sided, on three-hole punched paper; 12-point type is preferred, but is not required.
+All text should be printed double-sided, on three-hole punched paper; 12-point type on a maximum of 20 pages.
 Do not bind or staple papers in any way, and please separate each package with a paper clip.
 In addition, applicants are asked to submit one copy of their proposal electronically, to firstname.lastname@example.org.
 The Foundation does not accept faxed proposals.

 It is requested that, prior to actually submitting a proposal, applicants notify the Foundation of their intent to apply and also submit on-line a Proposal Information Form as discussed above.

 Each proposal package should include seven elements, arranged in the following order:

 1. A cover letter from the college, university or research institute, signed by an administrative officer or grants administrator.